kanboard/documentation/content/en/v1/dev/assets.md

 ```

 {{< hint type="info" >}}
-- Building assets is not possible from the Kanboard's archive, you have to clone the repository.
+Building assets is not possible from the Kanboard's archive, you have to clone the repository.
-- Since Kanboard v1.2.11, the dependency on nodejs, Sass, and Gulp has been removed.
 {{</ hint >}}